Isabella Gamez: Early career

+Partnership with Paradis

 2019–2020 season

-Gamez began representing the Philippines in a new pair with Canadian skater David-Alexandre Paradis.
+Gamez began representing the Philippines in a new senior pair with Canadian skater David-Alexandre Paradis.
 Gamez/Paradis competed at three Challenger Series events, becoming the first Filipino and Southeast Asian pair to compete in an International Skating Union competition.
 They then finished seventh at Volvo Open Cup.
 Gamez/Paradis also earned the technical minimums for the 2020 Four Continents Championships to become the first Filipino and Southeast Asian pair to compete at an ISU Championship.
 They finished ninth at Four Continents.
-Gamez/Paradis concluded their season with an 11th-place finish at the Challenge Cup.
+Gamez/Paradis concluded their season with an eleventh-place finish at the Challenge Cup.

 Gamez and Paradis split due to travel restrictions and inability to train together during the COVID-19 pandemic.
 Paradis retired from pairs skating to focus on his coaching career.

+Partnership with Korovin

 2020–2021 and 2021–2022 seasons

-In August 2021, the Philippine Skating Union announced that Gamez had teamed up with Russian skater Alexander Korovin to represent the Philippines.
+In August 2021, the Philippine Skating Union announced that Gamez had teamed up with Russian skater Aleksandr Korovin to represent the Philippines.
+Korovin and Gamez were paired by 2014 Winter Olympics pairs champion Maxim Trankov and Olympic, World Championship coach Marina Zoueva.
 They met and began training together in early 2021.
-For the 2021–2022 season, Gamez and Korovin focused on their training at Hertz Arena with Coach Marina Zoueva and her team in Estero, Florida.
+For the 2021–2022 season, Gamez and Korovin focused on their training at Hertz Arena with coach, Marina Zoueva, and her team in Estero, Florida.

-2022-2023 season
+2022–2023 season

 The Gamez/Korovin pair made their debut at the 2022 CS Finlandia Trophy, where they placed ninth after two years of inactivity.
 The pair shared before their international debut, Hurricane Ian devastated Southwest Florida affecting their training venue and practice schedule a week before Finland.
 In their second competition together, Gamez and Korovin achieved a historical milestone for the Philippines.
-They won the first-ever medal for Philippine pairs skating in an international competition, a silver medal at the Trophée Métropole Nice Côte d’Azur in Nice, France.
+They won the first-ever medal for Philippine pairs skating in an international competition, a silver medal at the Trophée Métropole Nice Côte d'Azur in Nice, France.
 They competed at the 2022 CS Warsaw Cup placing 11th, and withdrew from the Golden Spin of Zagreb due to injury.
-Gamez/Korovin continued the season to become the first Senior Pairs team to win Philippine Figure Skating Championships bringing awareness to the pairs discipline in the tropical country as the only competitors in December 2022.
+Gamez/Korovin continued the season to become the first senior pairs team to win the Philippine Figure Skating Championships, bringing awareness to the pairs discipline in the tropical country as the only competitors in December 2022.
 They qualified and competed at the 2023 Four Continents Championships in Colorado Springs placing ninth.
-Following the Challenge Cup in Tilburg, Netherlands, Korovin/Gamez earned the technical minimums to become the first Southeast Asian and Philippine pairs team to qualify for the 2023 World Figure Skating Championships in Saitama, Japan.
+They competed at the Challenge Cup in Tilburg, Netherlands, where they placed 6th and earned the technical minimums to become the first Southeast Asian and Philippine pairs team to qualify and compete at the 2023 World Figure Skating Championships in Saitama, Japan.
+They competed in the final segment at the 2023 World Figure Skating Championships ending a five-year drought for the Philippines at the World Figure Skating Championships, wherein the last Philippine skater to compete was Michael Christian Martinez in 2017.